Blu-ray Review: Rampage

 We’ve seen some sketchy CGI in other monster/disaster movies recently, but Rampage is pretty good throughout in that department.
 The creatures are the stars with George’s rendering not much below what we saw in the most recent King Kong film.
 The mutated gator is impressive as well, and the way they lay waste to Chicago makes for some fun moments with little nods here and there to the video game.

 When we say don’t overthink it, we mean don’t overthink it.
-There are so many silly moments where common sense and logic go flying out of the window it’s hard to keep track.
-Things are brought up but never paid off — like where Davis likes animals more than people, only to watch him risk his own life to save pretty much everyone he meets — and we’re even treated to a gunshot wound that basically doesn’t bleed.
+There are so many silly moments when common sense and logic go flying out of the window it’s hard to keep track.
+Things are brought up but never paid off — like the fact that Davis likes animals more than people, only to watch him risk his own life to save pretty much everyone he meets — and we’re even treated to a gunshot wound that basically doesn’t bleed.
 Uh, okay…

-Outside of The Rock this isn’t a great cast.
-Naomie Harris underwhelms as female science buddy, the Wydens are basically caricatures and the only difference between Jeffrey Dean Morgan here and as Negan is that he carries a pistol instead of a barbed wire bat.
-The private military team, led by True Bloods‘ Joe Manganiello, has some juice, but they don’t stay along long enough to move the needle.
+Outside of The Rock, this isn’t a great cast.
+Harris underwhelms as female science buddy, the Wydens are basically caricatures and the only difference between Morgan here and as Negan is that he carries a pistol instead of a barbed wire bat.
+The private military team, led by True Bloods‘ Joe Manganiello, has some juice, but they don’t stay long enough to move the needle.

 THE BONUS FEATURES

 Around an hour of extras awaits with featurettes that focus on the cast, the monsters, the video game influence and so on.
 There’s also a beep-filled gag reel.
 All of it is well produced, but the 10 minutes of deleted scenes is the most interesting addition.